Prime Minister of the United Kingdom: Security and transport

-Two armed police officers stand guard in 2009 at the entrance to 10 Downing Street, the official residence of the prime minister.
+Two armed police officers stand guard in 2009 at the entrance to Downing Street, where the official residence of the prime minister is located.

 The personal protection of the prime minister and former prime ministers is the responsibility of Protection Command within the Metropolitan Police Service.
 When the prime minister resides in 10 Downing Street, they are constantly surrounded by armed police units with "airport-style" security checkpoints, large metal gates, street patrols and heavy vetting for staff and non-ministerial individuals.
 Such installations were introduced due to fears of IRA bomb threats and attacks which were persistent during The Troubles.
 When travelling, the prime minister will be accompanied by a select group of police officers joined by a wider team of security personnel.
 On the road, the prime ministerial entourage will be followed by police outriders on motorbikes to clear a path in the traffic and to stop them from being a sitting target.^{} The fleet of prime ministerial cars provides the prime minister with a number of security features as well as transport.
 The vehicles are driven by officers from this unit.
 These vehicles are often custom made and always British manufactured with in-built gun ports, an independent oxygen supply and the ability to release tear gas to subdue crowds.
 Air transport for the prime minister is provided by a variety of military and civilian operators.